andrewbayly/fillout/README.md

 2. Regarding the filters, at first this seems difficult since we don't appear to know if a string in a response is a date or just a regular string.
 I realized however that we can just use the comparison operator and it will "do the right thing" whether it's a date, string or number, provided the JavaScript (string or number) is correct.
-In fact this make the filtering code very simple.
+In fact this makes the filtering code very simple.

-3. During testing, I tried to exercise some code by reducing the pageSize to 1 (from 150).
+3. During testing, I tried to exercise some code by reducing the pageSize (within getSubmissions) to 1 (from 150).
 The result was that I got HTTP 429 errors (too many requests) which were reported in the payload.
 When I put the pageSize back to 150 the problem went away.
 With more time, I would like to investigate this further.